Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: Particle density

 where $\rho_{m\v{k}'n\v{k}} \equiv \langle a_{n\v{k}}^{\dagger} a_{m\v{k}'} \rangle$ is the density matrix in the Bloch basis (see Appendix \ref{app:densitymat}).
 Because the magnetic field varies spatially, it is convenient to expand the density in its spatial Fourier modes as

 where

-The $\cdots$ represents higher order Fourier modes.
-The expansion also contains $sine$ modes, but, as shown in Appendix.~\ref{app:sineterms}, these vanish.
-Here, $n_0$ is the density in the absence of a magnetic field, $n_{\v{g}}$ corresponds to the linear correction, and $n_{2\v{g}}$ to the quadratic correction.
+The $\cdots$ in (\ref{eqn:n_f_exp}) represents higher-order Fourier modes.
+The expansion also contains $sine$ modes, but as shown in Appendix~\ref{app:sineterms}, they vanish.
+Here, $n_0$ is the density in the absence of a magnetic field, $n_{\v{g}}$ corresponds to the linear correction, and $n_{2\v{g}}$ corresponds to the quadratic correction.
 Substituting (\ref{eqn:avgn}) into (\ref{eqn:F_modes_cos}), we obtain

 which is valid to all orders in $B^z$ and for arbitrary $\v{G}$.
 The average density is then

 where the sum runs over $\v{G}=\v{g},2\v{g}$.